habitat-sh/habitat-aspnet-sample/readme.md

 In order to succesfully build and run this application inside habitat today, the following prerequisites exist:

-1. You are using `hab.exe` version 0.18.0 or later.
+1. You are using `hab.exe` version 0.20.0 or later.
+Note that 0.18.0  and above is usable but lacks the multi service spervisor if running the mysql and ASP.NET Core services on the same instance.
 2. `$env:HAB_WINDOWS_STUDIO` is set to any value.
 I like `1` but your preferences may vary.
 3. Set `$env:HAB_DEPOT_URL` to `https://depot.stevenmurawski.com/v1/depot`

 The depot.stevenmurawski.com depot contains all necessary windows habitat packages (supervisor, studio, dotnet-core, etc) and only windows packages.

-Eventually these prerequisites will no longer be necessary.
+Eventually these last two prerequisites will no longer be necessary.

 ## Building the MySql and ASP.NET Core sample